srImathE satakOpAya nama:

 Highlights from nanjIyar‘s introduction

 bhagavAn srIman nArAyaNan who is opposite to all defects and the abode of all auspicious qualities, being the master of nithyasUris (in paramapadham, out of his unconditional grace, blessed nammAzhwAr with pristine knowledge and devotion towards him.
 Being blessed, nammAzhwAr starts engaging in service of such bhagavAn.
-Thus, in the beginning of the prabandham itself, (auspicious aspects such as ) the object of glorification and reverential bowing down are highlighted.
+Thus, at the beginning of the prabandham itself, (auspicious aspects such as ) the object of glorification and reverential bowing down are highlighted.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-In this pAsuram, the summary of first padhigam (decad) is explained.
-In this first pAsuram, existence of unlimited auspicious qualities, unconditional mercy, controlling the nithyasUris and having eternal auspicious forms – all of these which reveal the supremacy of emperumAn is revealed.
+In this pAsuram, the summary of the first padhigam (decad) is explained.
+In this first pAsuram, the existence of unlimited auspicious qualities, unconditional mercy, controlling the nithyasUris and having eternal auspicious forms – all of these which reveal the supremacy of emperumAn is revealed.
 Having said so, nammAzhwAr directs his heart to always serve such emperumAn.